metagenomics/metagenomics-tk/docs/tutorials/tutorial1/quality_control.md

 !!! question "Task 4"

-    How many reads passed the filter?
+    How many reads of the wastewater dataset passed the filter?
     Between which quality scores ranges the read1 fastq file before and after qc.

     ???
 Solution